kashishchopraa/Individual-Algorithmic-Project/TPT.md

 5.5 - Legal and Ethical Concerns

-use of computing can raise legal and ethical concerns material created on a computer is the intellectual property of the creator or an organization ease of access and distribution of digitized information raises intellectual property concerns regarding ownership, value, and use measures should be taken to safeguard intellectual property
+use of computing raises legal and ethical concerns material created on a computer is the intellectual property of the creator or an organization ease of access and distribution of digitized information raises intellectual property concerns regarding ownership, value, and use measures should be taken to safeguard intellectual property